cemarks/ROpenLayers/README.md

 A pacakge for Geo-Visualization in R

-ROpenLayers leverages the power of [OpenLayers](https://openlayers.org/) JavaScript libraries and web-based Mapservers to enable informative visualization.
+ROpenLayers leverages the power of [OpenLayers](https://openlayers.org/) JavaScript libraries and web-based map servers to enable informative visualization.

 ## What this package does